ApolloAuto/apollo/docs/quickstart/apollo_2_0_hardware_system_installation_guide_v1.md

   You can select one of the following options:
   - NovAtel SPAN-IGM-A1
   - NovAtel SPAN® ProPak6™ and NovAtel IMU-IGM-A1
-- Light Detection and Ranging System (LiDAR) ─ Velodyne HDL-64E S3
+- Light Detection and Ranging System (LiDAR) ─ You can select one of the following options:
+  - Velodyne HDL-64E S3
+  - Hesai Pandora
 - Cameras — Leopard Imaging LI-USB30-AR023ZWDR with USB 3.0 case
 - Radar — Continental ARS408-21